Sportsmen (and women!), hunting and conservation

 - Hunters: For love of the land - National Geographic

 - Who We Are - Video by Donnie Vincent, hunter and wildlife biologist

-The recent movement to eat leaner, local and more sustainable meat and know where it comes from has been a common practice with hunters for many generations.
+The recent movement to eat leaner, local and more sustainable protein and know where it comes from has been a common practice with hunters for generations.

 Despite many years of decline, including in Washington state, in the past decade participation in hunting has increased nationally, particularly among women and hunters hailing from urban areas.
 We hope this trend catches on in the Northwest and that the new generation of hunter-conservationists continues to grow.